mluqman93/learn-github/README.md

 # Learn Github 🚀

+Edit Edit 2
-Edit Welcome to Github class!
+Welcome to Github class!
 We are thrilled to embark on this exciting learning journey together.

 <p align="center">
 <img src="images/git.gif"  height="700" />